marianopeluso/SonarLink/README.md

 ---

-For detailed technical information, see the comprehensive documentation in this repository.
+For detailed technical information, see the comprehensive documentation in the `docs/` folder.